Microsoft-Web/NodeCamp/Presentation/BuildingTheBackend/BuildingTheBackend/Demo-VSCode.md

 1. Add the following code snippet inside the callback of the **connection** event below the **disconnect** event handler.

 	> **Speaking point:** Socket.IO gives us a function called **emit** that we can use to send an event.
-We will use it to broadcast any message received on the “chat” channel to all the other connections on this socket.
+We will use it to broadcast any message received on the "chat" channel to all the other connections on this socket.

 	(Code Snippet - _BuildingTheBackend-SocketioOnChat_)